goc9000/uniarchive2/doc/Archive format research/Pidgin.md

   `logs/jabber/alice@gmail.com/bob@gmail.com/2007-12-02.233301+0200EET.txt`

-  - Some old versions of Pidgin do not seem to attach timezone info
+  - **Problem**: Some old versions of Pidgin omit the timezone info.
+The timestamp is *not* converted to UTC - it represents the local time as seen at the time of the conversation.
-    - **Problem**: Does this mean it automatically converts to UTC, or does it just omit TZ info and we have to guess it?
+    - Perhaps we can guess the timezone by looking at the time of the last reply vs. the file modification date?

 - For conferences, the filename format is: